HAC: Hearing Aid Compatibility (FCC 20.19, C63.19)

 -

-Omission of the T-coil path.
-Before the April 2024 universal mandate, many manufacturers settled for an M rating without implementing a dedicated audio T coil.
-Since 2024, the dual rating is mandatory.
-A product that has not planned a specific drive circuit for the T coil at the electronic design stage ends up having to add a component at a late phase, which impacts the BOM, PCB routing and enclosure.
-The rule is to include the T-coil drive in the initial schematic for US-targeted phones.
+Omission of the telecoil or Bluetooth coupling path.
+Under the portfolio benchmark regime, many manufacturers settled for acoustic coupling without implementing a dedicated audio T coil.
+From 14 December 2026, every new model must meet acoustic coupling plus either telecoil or Bluetooth coupling, and from 13 December 2028 the Bluetooth route must use non-proprietary technology.
+A product that has planned neither a drive circuit for the T coil nor a compliant Bluetooth coupling path at the electronic design stage ends up having to add a component at a late phase, which impacts the BOM, PCB routing and enclosure.
+The rule is to choose and design the second coupling path in the initial schematic for US-targeted phones.

 -